Embassy of Egypt, Ottawa

 The Embassy of Egypt is Egypt's embassy in Canada.
-It is located at 150 Metcalfe Street Suite 1100 in Ottawa, Ontario.
+It is located at 454 Laurier Avenue East in Ottawa, Ontario.
+Egypt also operates a significant Consulate-General in Montreal with 14 accredited diplomatic personnel.

 Ahmed Hafez serves as Ambassador with a staff of diplomats plus locally hired employees.

-Egypt also operates a significant Consulate-General in Montreal with 14 accredited diplomatic personnel.
+List of representatives

+The following is a list of Ambassadors Extraordinary and Plenipotentiary of Egypt to Canada.